cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

 These are not the only created Protobuf objects.
-The genesis state is also defined in Protobuf, therefore, you have:
+The genesis state is also defined in Protobuf:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/genesis.proto#L11-L16]
 import "checkers/stored_game.proto";